 Choose the essential oils you want according to your mood or needs, and add them to the water after running your bath.
 Adding your oils too early can be wasteful since a large proportion will evaporate before you even get into the bath.
 Always add your oils just before stepping in, and make sure you use some type of dispersant to ensure your oils distribute nice and evenly on the surface of the water.

-Try adding two drops each of ylang ylang, lavender and bergamot oils to soothe away the stresses, strains and hangovers of the upcoming Christmas celebrations!
+Try adding two drops each of ylang ylang, lavender and bergamot oils to soothe away all the stresses, strains and frustration caused by 12 months of living with Covid-19!
 You only need to use a total of 6 or 8 drops of essential oil, since generally speaking, more is not necessarily better for achieving the desired result in aromatherapy.

 An equal blend of geranium, lavender and sandalwood is absolutely heavenly, as is Roman chamomile, lavender and bergamot.
 Any blend containing either rose, neroli or jasmine is bound to be deliciously relaxing, but if you do not have any of these oils there are plenty of other relaxing ones to choose from.

 If your legs and tootsies are tired from struggling through all the snow we’ve been having lately, then a blend of sweet marjoram, black pepper and rosemary essential oils will quickly ease them back to normal.
-Carrying large bags of shopping can play havoc with your shoulders and back, so try a blend of Roman chamomile, ginger and lavender to help lift the load.
+Carrying large bags of lock-down shopping can play havoc with your shoulders and back, so try a blend of Roman chamomile, ginger and lavender to help lighten your load the load.

 If you suffer with blocked sinuses or congestion during the winter, you will find that using cypress, eucalyptus radiata, silver fir, frankincense, peppermint, pine, ravensara or tea tree oils in your diffuser can bring tremendous relief.
 When you have a case of the sniffles or a runny nose remember, these same essential oils all have highly effective antiviral properties too, and are ideal to kill those nasty winter bugs.